602-Jan Portaels Hospital

 Design Partner: Philippe SAMYN.

-Administrative Partners: Quentin STEYAERT, Denis MELOTTE.
+Partner in charge: Quentin STEYAERT, Denis MELOTTE.

 Associates: Laura BARBARITO, Mariuca CALIN, Blandine CAPELLE, Yajun CHEN, Alejandro CHICHIZOLA, Antoine COLBACK, Dikran GUNDES, Boris KOZYREFF, Elodie NOORBERGEN, Matthijs STOFFELS, Gaofei TAN, Eline VANDEVENNE, Christophe VAN RAEMDONCK